 It is interesting to note that it is possible to mix and match roulette parts from different manufacturers.
 For example, it has been reported, that casinos using the “suspicious” Gammegh RRS roulette wheel mechanism, have replaced the original roulette turret with one bearing the more reputable John Huxley name.
 The branded turret gives the impression that the wheel is made by John Huxley and hides the fact that it uses the RSS technology.

 Those who know the game of roulette inside-out go to great lengths to increase their profit margin and one way to do it is by finding the best roulette wheels.
 There are many theories regarding the methods to use to gain an (unfair) advantage over the house, but some conclusions are worth considering.

 The big number of manufacturers explains why there is such a huge diversity of roulette wheels and why even the pockets are so different.
-A trend has emerged, with most casinos using roulette wheels that have shallow pockets, which leads to wide ball scatter.
-The pockets themselves can be either forged into a metal block or divided through the smart use of metal frets.
+A trend has emerged, with most casinos using roulette wheels that have shallow pocket pads, which leads to wide ball scatter.
+The pockets themselves can be either forged into a metal block or divided through the smart use of metal frets (separators).

 - Most roulette wheels feature even frets that have the same height at both ends, but there are also wheels where the frets drop towards the center.
 It is harder to anticipate where the ball will eventually land, as it can easily jump the narrow gap to the next number.